konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateCLI.md

 01:23:45:67:89:AB:CD:EF:01:23:45:67:89:AB:CD:EF:01:23:45:67
 ```
 ## Canceling a migration
-Forklift functionality cancel cancel an entire migration or individual virtual machines (VMs) while a migration is in progress from the command line interface (CLI).
+Forklift functionality can cancel an entire migration or individual virtual machines (VMs) while a migration is in progress from the command line interface (CLI).

 ### Canceling an entire migration
 Follow the steps below to cancel an entire migration.